principle 2: clarity of scope and powers

 Status of decisions

-3.6 The financial ombudsman scheme publishes details of the status of its decisions, including:
+3.6 The financial services ombudsman scheme publishes details of the status of its decisions, including:

-• whether or not they bind the financial business;
+• whether or not they bind the financial services business

-• if non-binding, the percentage of cases in which they are followed by financial businesses;
+• if non-binding, the percentage of complaints in which they are followed by financial services businesses

-• whether or not they bind the complainant; and
+• whether or not they bind the complainant

 • whether or not there is the possibility of review by, or appeal to, the courts.

-3.7 The financial ombudsman scheme publishes details of whether or not:
+3.7 The financial services ombudsman scheme publishes details of whether or not:

-• other information about disputes is kept confidential; and
+• other information about complaints is kept confidential

 • a party can use information from the investigation/decision in subsequent court/arbitration proceedings.